What is a Cardiovascular Technologist or Technician?

 The table below shows the approximate number of Cardiovascular Technologists and Technicians employed by various industries.

-Those interested in being a Cardiovascular Technologist or Technician may also be interested in:
+Those thinking about becoming a Cardiovascular Technologist or Technician might also be interested in the following careers:

 References: